-Leka is Trøndelag’s northernmost municipality and was designated as Norway’s Geological National Monument.
+Trøndelag’s northernmost municipality Leka is designated as Norway’s Geological National Monument.
 The red serpentine mountains and the special geology makes this island one of Norway’s most beautiful and most distinctive.
 Join us on a journey into the Earth’s interior.

 Videos from Leka